What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What can the prudent employer do to ensure physical distancing in terms of the work space?

 The German Government guidance is that at least 1.5 metre social distancing should be maintained, where possible, between employees, customers and visitors.
 Where this is not possible, other safety measures need to be taken, e.g. installing transparent protective walls or wearing a face mask.
-Office work should, where possible continue to be carried out from home.
-Access of external individuals should be reduced to a minimum.
+Office work should, where possible, continue to be carried out from home.
+Access of external individuals to the workplace should be reduced to a minimum.
 If possible, their details as well as their entry and leave time should be documented.
+Changes in the arrangement of furniture and the use of other suitable areas and rooms are also appropriate measures to ensure physical distancing.

 It will also be important to check what sub tenants/contractors/outsourced services are doing and make sure that it protects employees.